 Bayer Statement on Ukraine

-Several weeks have passed since Russia’s invasion of Ukraine.
+Several months have passed since Russia’s invasion of Ukraine.
 From the outset, we have utterly condemned this brutal aggression against a sovereign country.
 Our hearts ache as we see the devastation and death affecting innocent civilians, including children.
-Thousands have been killed or wounded, millions are fleeing the country, and the humanitarian situation of those who stay is deteriorating by the hour.
 We stand by the people of Ukraine who can fully count on our solidarity and support.

 Attacks like these demand a very clear stance.
 And we have been very clear about ours.
 Here is what we are doing:

-Furthermore, Bayer colleagues have set up a platform where employees can offer housing to colleagues from Ukraine and their families who may need temporary shelter while country organizations and employee-led initiatives are organizing local volunteering campaigns.
-One example is the commitment of the team from Bayer Gastronomy, which converted the "Seminar- & Tagungshotel Große Ledder" training center in Wermelskirchen near the Bayer headquarters in Leverkusen into a shelter and made it available.
+Furthermore, Bayer country organizations and employee-led initiatives have organized local volunteering campaigns.
+One example is the commitment of the team from Bayer Gastronomy, which converted the "Seminar- & Tagungshotel Große Ledder" training center in Wermelskirchen near the Bayer headquarters in Leverkusen into a shelter.
 30 Ukrainians find a temporary home there.
 Bayer volunteers are supporting the refugees and assist them in administrative issues.

 Stopping all non-essential business in Russia and Belarus, while ensuring continued access to health and agriculture products

-As a response to Russia’s invasion of Ukraine, Bayer stopped all spending in Russia and Belarus that is not related to supplying essential products in health and agriculture.
-This includes
+As a direct response to Russia’s invasion of Ukraine in February, Bayer stopped all spending in Russia and Belarus that is not related to supplying essential products in health and agriculture.
+This means we have stopped

 We have also heard voices calling for a complete stop of delivery of all our products to Russia and Belarus.
 We understand these concerns as the war raises moral and ethical issues for every company.

-Our position is that this senseless war has already taken many lives.
+Our position is clear – this war, initiated by Russia, is taking too many lives every day.
 As a Life Science company, we have an ethical obligation – in every country we operate in.
-Withholding essential health and agriculture products from the civilian populations – like cancer or cardiovascular treatments, health products for pregnant women and children as well as seeds to grow food – would only multiply the war’s ongoing toll on human life.
+Withholding essential healthcare and agriculture products from the civilian populations – like cancer or cardiovascular treatments, health products for pregnant women and children as well as seeds to grow food – would only multiply the war’s ongoing toll on human life.

 The situation remains volatile, and we will continue to monitor developments and evolve or adjust our response as necessary.
 As we do so, we stand with all those calling for an immediate end to this war, and we hope and pray for peace to return to Ukraine – and our world.